 - In preparation, I poured some white gel polish on a plastic yogurt lid.

 - I applied a thin coat of top coat.
-I used a regular gel top coat (that has the tacky inhibition layer).
+Specifically, I used a regular gel top coat (that has the tacky inhibition layer).
 I did NOT cure it.

 - I used a medium detail brush to pick up and apply to the white gel polish the nail.
 For the dragging, I experimented with using the brush as well as a watermarble tool to finish off the snowflake shapes.